 Here are some red flags that should prompt concern:

 - Physical changes

 Physical changes associated with an eating disorder are often hard to spot in a growing child.
 By the time changes in weight or other physical signs become obvious, the eating disorder is often already extremely serious.
 Weight loss, and irregular or missed menstrual cycles, are cause for concern, as is failure to achieve expected height and weight milestones.
 Contrary to widespread belief, however, eating disorders are not always characterized by overall weight loss.
 Despite common misperceptions, those with eating disorders, including anorexia, do not always appear emaciated and cannot usually be identified by eyeballing their shape or weight.
-Often these children present at an average, or even higher, weight, but they still meet criteria for a deadly eating disorder.
-For these children, the effects of an eating disorder will only be seen in changes to developmental trends and evident through their personal growth chart, like the type your medical provider keeps.
+Often these children present at an average — or even higher — weight, but they still meet criteria for a deadly eating disorder.
+For these children, the effects of an eating disorder will only be seen in changes to developmental trends and evident through their personal growth chart, like the type your health care team keeps.